World Junior Champion (2011); World U18 Champion (2012).

-World U18 Champion (2012).
-Born in Tarnowskie Góry, Dariusz learned chess at 3, was an FM by 2004, an IM in 2008, and a GM in 2009 at the age of 14 years 7 months and 29 days.
+Born in Tarnowskie, Dariusz learned chess at 3, was an FM by 2004, an IM in 2008, and a GM in 2009 at the age of 14 years 7 months and 29 days.

-<Youth> Polish U10 champion 2002; European U9 champion 2003; 3rd in the U10 European Boys championship; Polish U12 champion 2005 and 2006; Polish U14 champion 2007; European Union U14 champion 2007; and in November 2012, he won the 2012 World U18 Championship
+<Youth> Polish U10 champion 2002; European U9 champion 2003; 3rd in the U10 European Boys championship; Polish U12 champion 2005 and 2006; Polish U14 champion 2007; European Union U14 champion 2007; and in November 2012, he won the 2012 World U18 Championship.

 <Junior (U20)> 2nd at the 17th European Youth Championship 2007; 3rd in the 2008 World Youth Championship U14; and 3rd in the World Junior Championship (2010).
-He won the World Junior Championships (2011) on count back from Robert Hovhannisyan, both scoring 10.5/13.
+He won the World Junior Championship (2011) on count back from Robert Hovhannisyan, both scoring 10.5/13.
 As World Junior Champion of 2011, he qualified to play in the World Cup 2013.

 <World> He defeated Russian GM Vadim Zvjaginsev in the first round of the World Cup (2013) but was eliminated from the Cup by Russian GM Alexander Grischuk in the second round.

 His best results were 2nd in the Zabranska Jesien 2004; 1st in the Polonia Club Tournament; 1st at the Zabrzanskie Lato 2006; 1st in the City of Sydney Championship in 2007; =4th in the 2007 Crakovia Open; 2nd in the Marianske Lazne 2008 - GM (A1) tournament; 6.5/11 in the 9th European Individual Championships 2008; =2nd at the 44th Rubinstein Memorial.
-He was =3rd in the World Junior Championship (2010) and won the Cultural Village Tournament 2010 with 7/10, thereby gaining an invitation to the Tata Steel (Group C) (2011) event at Wijk aan Zee (formerly Corus), where he came =4th with 7.5/13.
+He was =3rd in the World Junior Championship (2010) and won the Cultural Village Tournament 2010 with 7/10, thereby gaining an invitation to the Tata Steel Group C (2011) event at Wijk aan Zee (formerly Corus), where he came =4th with 7.5/13.
 He scored 6.5/9, one point off the lead in the powerful 2010 Chigorin Memorial in St Petersburg defeating GM Dmitry Bocharov and losing only to GM Denis Khismatullin.
-In 2011, he has come =4th in the Polish Championship, scored 6/11 in the 12th European Individual Championship (2011), and come =1st alongside compatriot Tomasz Markowski in the Miguel Najdorf International Chess Festival in Warsaw.
+In 2011, he has come =4th in the Polish Championship, scored 6/11 in the European Championship (2011), and come =1st alongside compatriot Tomasz Markowski in the Miguel Najdorf International Chess Festival in Warsaw.
 He also scored 7/10 in the International Open in Barcelona held in August 2011 and 6/9 at the International Bavarian Open in October.

 Rating and ranking